 Using the optimized position 3 MCNP input deck, where photon energies below 159 keV were neglected, an adjoint flux contour plot was generated using ADVANTG and VisIT.
-Figure 9 represents the integral adjoint flux over all photon energies, representing the detectors adjoint response.
-From the adjoint flux response, it is evident that a photon is less likely to be absorbed near edges, and above the coaxial.
+Figure 9 represents the integral adjoint flux over all photon energies, thus representing the detectors adjoint response.
+From the adjoint flux response it is evident that a photon is less likely to be absorbed near edges and above the coaxial.